xiaopaowu/Java-DataStructure/README.md

 stubborn stepping stone

 Hello, this isn't my first try on gitHub!
-With the end of failure on the
+With the fade out of passion,I always give up easily and even be a bit unwilling to touch it again.